gatsbyjs/gatsby/docs/tutorial/part-eight/index.md

 - use GraphQL to query data for pages
 - programmatically create pages from your data

 In this final section, you're going to walk through some common steps for preparing a site to go live by introducing a powerful site diagnostic tool called [Lighthouse](https://developers.google.com/web/tools/lighthouse/).
-Along the way, you'll be introduce in a few more plugins you'll often want to use in your Gatsby sites.
+Along the way, we'll introduce a few more plugins you'll often want to use in your Gatsby sites.

 ## Audit with Lighthouse